jackbaty/archive.baty.net/content/posts/2017/2017-12-10-keeping-things-updated-is-wearing-me-out.md

----
-title: "Keeping things updated is wearing me out"
-date: 2017-12-10T09:46:11-05:00
-tags: ["social"]
-slug: "keeping-things-updated-is-wearing-me-out"
++++
+date = "2017-12-10T09:46:11-05:00"
-description: I grow weary of having to record, update, and maintain things
+description = "I grow weary of having to record, update, and maintain things" slug = "keeping-things-updated-is-wearing-me-out" tags = ["social"] title = "Keeping things updated is wearing me out"

----
++++
 It seems like everything I do requires additional, mostly unnecessary work after I do it.

 For example: